BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: LLM Usage Disclosure

-First, we used LLMs to help identify related work and select comparison baselines (in addition to our manual efforts).
-The content itself was read by the authors; LLMs primarily assisted with search.
-We also used them to discuss research ideas and to verify the correctness and coherence of our claims.
+In this section, we disclose the role of LLMs in this work.
+We used LLMs to help identify related work, including potential comparison baselines, in addition to manual search.
+All cited works and reported comparisons were read by the authors; LLMs primarily assisted with search.
+We also used LLMs to discuss research ideas, assist with technical claims, support code development, and proofread and polish the writing.

-LLMs were used to bootstrap, modify, and evaluate code (including checking correctness).
-They were particularly useful for iterating on result-visualization scripts (e.g., code that takes experimental outputs and produces plots or table components).

-Finally, LLMs were used to evaluate and improve the presentation and writing quality of various drafts (including equation formatting), to suggest missing explanations or experiments, and to assess the overall coherence of the text.